Ivan Trichkovski: AEK Larnaca

+AEL Limassol

+On 4 July 2024, Trichkovski was announced at AEL Limassol.

+Ivan scored his first goal in the opening game of the season against Omonia 29M in a 4-2 win for AEL Limassol away at Peristerona.

+On 13 May 2025, it was announced that Trichkovski has retired from professional football and will take the role of general football director at AEL Limassol until 2027.

 International career

-For the U17, Trichkovski scored against Italy on 21 September 2003, a 2004 UEFA European Under-17 Football Championship qualifier, and Luxembourg on 25 September 2003.
+For the Macedonia U17 national team, Trichkovski scored against Italy on 21 September 2003, a 2004 UEFA European Under-17 Football Championship qualifier, and Luxembourg on 25 September 2003.

-Trichkovski also played for the U19 side.
+Trichkovski also played for the Macedonia U19 side.
 He scored a goal against Azerbaijan on 28 September 2004, a U-19 Euro Championship qualifying match., Armenia on 30 September 2004., France on 2 October 2004.
 He also played for his country in the 2006 UEFA European Under-19 Football Championship qualifiers.

-Trichkovski was an established member of the Macedonia national under-21 football team before he was called up in February 2008 for the senior squad to face Serbia in a friendly, but he was forced to withdraw due to injury.
+Trichkovski was a member of the Macedonia U21 before he was called up in February 2008 for the senior squad to face Serbia in a friendly, but he was forced to withdraw due to injury.
 He scored on his debut with the national team on 29 May 2010 against Azerbaijan with a volley, as Macedonia went on to win 3–1.
 He scored his second goal for Macedonia on 11 August 2010 against Malta.
 As of May 2020, he has earned a total of 56 caps, scoring 5 goals.